 The Doctor Who Experience Cardiff Bay

-Two years ago the boys and I visited The Doctor Who Experience in London, the exhibition has now moved to its new home on Cardiff Bay.
-The interactive Doctor Who experience is the same, but the exhibition is different and very up to date.
+Years ago the boys and I visited The Doctor Who Experience in London, the exhibition then moved to its new home on Cardiff Bay.
+The interactive Doctor Who experience was the same, but the exhibition is different and very up to date.

 Happy New Year to all of our Whovian followers, there are quite a few of you I know.
 We were very sad to see Matt’s last appearance yesterday, lets hope Capaldi picks up the baton and runs with it Do yourselves a favour, try and get down to Cardiff, the home of Doctor Who, if you possibly can.